nickfargo/course/test/pipeline.test.coffee.md

             .done -> do end
         pipe.start 4

-      it "integrates synchronous and asynchronous elements", -> { willBe } = Future
+      it "integrates synchronous and asynchronous elements", ( end ) -> { willBe } = Future

         pipe = new Pipeline [